 In addition to his essential part as a bowler and his useful batting Jepson was one of the safest catches on the county circuit – no doubt attributable to his continued winter occupation as a League goalkeeper, now with Stoke City.

 The pitches at Trent Bridge also told against them.
 Two factors changed all that in 1953 – the square at Trent Bridge was relayed and Bruce Dooland arrived.
-Jepson’s figures, before and after tell their story, in 1952 he took 53 wickets at 37.11 runs each: he was now aged 37 and appeared ‘over the hill’ – but in 1953 he took 78 wickets at 25.43 runs each.
+Jepson’s figures before and after tell their story: in 1952 he took 53 wickets at 37.11 runs each – he was now aged 37 and ‘over the hill’ – but in 1953 he took 78 wickets at 25.43 runs each.
 At 41, in 1956, he captured 83 wickets at 21.07 runs each.
 To put that in perspective, it was a better record than England bowlers, Tyson, Bailey and Moss.

-The current England captain, Peter May commented in 1958: “Arthur Jepson has been a splendid bowler for his county over many years and his fitness is a fine example to the aspiring young cricketers of today.”
+The then England captain, Peter May commented in 1958: “Arthur Jepson has been a splendid bowler for his county over many years and his fitness is a fine example to the aspiring young cricketers of today.”

 Jepson’s best analysis was eight for 45 against Leicestershire at Trent Bridge in 1958 – he also took his 1000th first-class wicket in the course of the same game.
 His only century was 130 v Worcestershire at Trent Bridge in 1950, when he and Reg Simpson added 270 for the 6th wicket.
 In Notts matches he hit 6,351 runs, average 14.34 and made 390 appearances.